Mayra016/Email-Sender/README.md

 # Email-Sender
-Spring boot application to send email notifications.
+A Spring boot application to send email notifications.

 To send emails with this application you need to send a JSON post petition with the email configurations to /sendEmail